 Best Chews For Bad Breath – Pedigree Dentastix Daily Care Treats

 Bad breath is a key reason for buying up teeth products for your dog, and I think Pedigree gets this spot on.
-Really well priced and available for small to large dogs, these dental chews are designed to be enjoyed daily.
+Really well priced and available for small to large dogs, these daily dental chews are designed to reduce plaque and tartar by up to 80%.
 Pedigree is a brand trusted by vets and dog lovers, too.

-These are the classic Dentastix, and are uniquely blended to help bring that meaty breath down to earth.
-What’s more, it’s not just fresh breath you’ll benefit from, but healthier gums and stronger teeth on the whole.
+These are the classic Dentastix and are uniquely blended to help bring that meaty breath down to earth.
+What’s more, it’s not just fresh and minty breath you’ll benefit from, but healthier gums and stronger teeth on the whole.

 - No specific flavours available